-Insulation resistances of internal communication circuits are to comply with the following require-
+Insulation resistances of internal communication circuits are to comply with the following requirements:

-- (1) Each circuit of 100 V and above is to have an insulation resistance not less than 1 $\mathrm{M}\Omega$ between conductors and between each conductor and earth. - (2) For circuits below 100 V, the insulation resistance is to be at least $1/3 \,\mathrm{M}\Omega$ . - (3) During the test for (1) and (2) any or all appliances connected thereto may be disconnected from the circuit.
+- (1) Each circuit of 100 V and above is to have an insulation resistance not less than $1 M\Omega$ between conductors and between each conductor and earth. - (2) For circuits below 100 V, the insulation resistance is to be at least $1/3 \text{ M}\Omega$. - (3) During the test for (1) and (2) any or all appliances connected thereto may be disconnected from the circuit.